They thought the books had burned in 1895, but they were hiding in plain sight

 An old book bears writing and sketches from distracted 19th-century students.
 Then, as now, students were prone to doodling and writing notes in books, Cashwell says.
 (Photo by Lathan Goumas, University Communications)

-“We sometimes forget that people were just as human then as we are now.
-We do have that student presence in our archive,” Cashwell said.
+“We sometimes forget that people were just as human then as we are now,” Cashwell said.

-Students were also borrowing these books from the library, rather than paying for them out of pocket, meaning they were less likely to take care of them.
-Some books carry soot marks – not from the Rotunda fire, but from being read in front of a fireplace.
+Students were also borrowing these books from the library.
+Some books carry soot marks – those may have come from the Rotunda fire or simply because their borrowers read in front of fireplaces.

-The books on display in the exhibition are only a small selection of the library’s collection, which goes back to the 15th century and also includes more modern, digital-born texts.
+The books on display in the exhibition are only a small selection of the library’s collection, which goes back to the 15th century and also includes more modern, digital-born content.

 The exhibition is open through January.